manifold-inc/hone/README.md

-# Hone Subnet — ARC‑AGI Problem Solving (Production‑Focused)
+# Hone Subnet — ARC‑AGI Problem Solving

 A Bittensor subnet where **validators** continuously generate novel ARC‑AGI‑2 problems and score **miners** based on quality and latency
 ---